Fugitive killer eludes Pennsylvania police for eighth day as wary residents keep a watchful eye

 Authorities believe he was trying to return to Brazil after the ex-girlfriend's murder.
 He was captured in Virginia.

-The slain woman's family is under police protection, said Ryan, the county attorney general.
+The slain woman's family is under police protection, said Ryan.
 “And they are terrified.
 They are barricaded inside their home.”

-The escape and search have attracted international attention and became big news in Cavalcante’s native Brazil.
+The escape and search have attracted international attention and became big news in Brazil.
 The main newspaper in Rio de Janeiro ran a lengthy story Wednesday with the headline “Dangerous hide-and-seek.”

+The latest annual reports show Chester County reported only one escape from its facility from 2015 through 2022.
+That doesn't include the May escape, when an inmate similarly crab-walked up the walls of the entrance to the exercise yard, climbed to the roof, jumped down and ran for it.
+He was captured minutes later, officials said.

-Howard Holland, the acting warden of the Chester County Prison, said the prison brought in a consultant after the first escape in May and added razor wire.
+Howard Holland, the acting warden of the Chester County Prison, said the jail brought in a consultant after that escape and added razor wire.

 “Obviously it was inadequate.
 Hindsight is 20/20,” Hughes said.

-Note: This story has been updated to correct the spelling of Cavalcante's first name to Danelo, not Danilo.